HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 # Pattern matching

-This article helps to learn pattern matching and all of its type of matching in practise.
+This article helps to learn pattern matching and all of its type of matching in practice.
 The article covers basic matching, variable capture, guards, extractors and enum/structure matching.

 Switch statements in Haxe can improve readability and also help write less repetitive / redundant code.
 You might have found code in the macro section and wonder what all those switches do, or what the difference would be compared to if/else statements.